daiki-kadowaki/judgment-transparency-principle/README.md

 When referencing the Judgment Transparency Principle, please use:

-Judgment Transparency Principle (JTP), Version 1.0
-Daiki Kadowaki (2025)
+Kadowaki, Daiki (2025).
+The Judgment Transparency Principle (JTP): A Foundational Normative Framework for Human-System Interaction.
+SSRN.

 ---